Supervisor/supervisor/docs/introduction.rst

 Supervisor will *not* run at all under any version of Windows.

-Supervisor works under Python 2 version 2.6 or greater and Python 3 version 3.2 or greater.
+Supervisor is intended to work on Python 3 version 3.4 or later and on Python 2 version 2.7.